 8. Diving in Santorini

-Sailing with a catamaran in Santorini - credits: dancar/Shutterstock.com
+A boat tour or sunset catamaran cruise in Santorini - credits: dancar/Shutterstock.com

 Drinking wine with a view - credits: Littleaom/Shutterstock.com

-Grab the chance and take one of the popular wine tours that include wine-tasting followed by an excellent guide presentation of a sommelier and book a seat at one of Santorini’s Wine Roads tour!
+Grab the chance and take one of the popular wine activities in Santorini that include wine-tasting followed by an excellent guide presentation from a sommelier and book a seat at one of Santorini’s Wine tours!

 10. Hike from Fira to Oia